Copyright © Cay S. Horstmann 2010, 2012

 It is impossible to debug a complex program without pencil and paper.
 You need to draw diagrams and jot down your observations.
 Keep a notebook for this purpose, just like a “wet lab” scientist keeps a lab notebook.

-7. This shows that the list structure is intact.
-The list's first and last reference and the next and previous references of all nodes are in sync.
+previous references.
+What values do they have?
+Why?first and last reference and the next and previous references of all nodes are in sync.

 Next, let's check the iterator.